Sebastian09-09/Anigame-Sniper-Gen-1/README.md

 # Anigame Sniper
+## This gen no longer works , use the [second gen](https://github.com/Sebastian09-09/Anigame-Sniper-Gen-2)

 Anigame Sniper , as its name suggests , is a sniper(autoclaimer) for Anigame and Izzi discord bot!